gtwiggs/covid-travel/README.md

 As of May 1, 2020:
 > Flights over the Atlantic are canceled and continue to be canceled until 31 May.
 If you have purchased a ticket directly from Air Greenland, the ticket will be refunded automatically.

+> The change fee for new Standard and Premium tickets will not be charged for change of travel until 31 July 2020.

 ## Iceland

 [covid.is](https://www.covid.is/announcements)